Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

    - [x] check out and return to shanghai.
 2. Tuesday (June 13th, 2023):
    - [x] sing songs with xiongni.
+3. Wednesday (June 14th, 2023):
    - [] learn to use gdb.
+   - [] For the programming language in coursera chosen last time, first go to GitHub to find a solution.
    - [] wirte a new resume for cpp devolopment, give it to shangtang tech.
-   - [] For the programming language in coursera chosen last time, first go to GitHub to find a solution.
-3. Wednesday (June 14th, 2023):
-   - [] Either write something worth reading or do something worth writing;

 4. Thursday (June 15th, 2023):
    - [] Either write something worth reading or do something worth writing;
 5. Friday (June 16th, 2023):